Rockies vs. Mets Player Props Betting Odds

 Diaz Stats

-- Diaz has collected 50 hits with 10 doubles, six home runs and 14 walks.
-He has driven in 26 runs with one stolen base.
+- Elias Diaz has 10 doubles, six home runs, 14 walks and 26 RBI (50 total hits).
+He's also stolen one base.

 Diaz Recent Games